petersem/dockerholics/compose-examples/dl-stack/README.md

 - {docker}/readarr
 - {docker}/sabnzbd
 - {docker}/qbittorrent
+> The above folders should be under your `docker` folder.

-> Your media path should be one top-level folder with sub folders for different media types
+Your media path should be one top-level folder with sub folders for different media types
+> For example:
+> - media
+>   - movies
+>   - tv
+>   - music
+>   - ebooks

 ### Changes to .env file
 Review the .env and update